uc-r/uc-r.github.io/analytics/predictive/iml-package.md

 3. Sort variables by descending feature importance
 ```

-We see that all three models find `OverTime` as the most influential variable; however, after that each model finds unique structure and signals within the data.  __Note__: you can extract the results with `imp.rf$results`$.
+We see that all three models find `OverTime` as the most influential variable; however, after that each model finds unique structure and signals within the data.  __Note__: you can extract the results with `imp.rf$results`.

 ```r